 11 October 2017

-Dhaka, 11 October – The JRS Deputy International Director, Fr Joseph Xavier SJ, is currently evaluating opportunities for JRS to support Rohingya refugees in Bangladesh, where over 500,000 people have fled violence in the Rakhine State of Myanmar since August 2017.
+Dhaka, 11 October 2017 – JRS Deputy International Director, Fr.
+Joseph Xavier SJ, is evaluating opportunities for JRS to support Rohingya refugees in Bangladesh.
+There are currently over 500,000 people there who have fled violence in the Rakhine State of Myanmar since August 2017.

 According to the Inter-Sectoral Coordination Group (ISCG), about 730,716 Rohingyas now live in Ukhia and Teknaf, two sub-districts of Cox’s Bazar, Bangladesh.
 The total number of refugees is likely larger than reported, as many Rohingya arrived in Bangladesh before the most recent outbreak of violence that engulfed their homeland this summer.

 The government of Bangladesh, which controls relief operations through the NGO bureau, has come forward to receive those who are fleeing Myanmar.
 However, the high influx of refugees poses complex challenges to its current relief operations and the operations of UN agencies and INGOs/NGOs.

 Of the hundreds of thousands of Rohingya who have fled Myanmar, many children are without parents, left to survive the traumas they have witnessed with relatives or simply by themselves.
 Similarly, parents have lost their children, often in the same violence that also destroyed their villages, homes, and livelihoods.
 The future of new generations is at risk as pregnant women lack access to maternal healthcare facilities.

 Minimal resources have reached the displaced population, and this is only expected to change once the government approves pending humanitarian aid project applications.
 In the meantime, thousands of people wait in terrible conditions for food and non-food items, psychosocial support, education, and healthcare.